.02 Definitions.

 (b) That may limit, but does not eliminate, the movement of the resident’s head, body, or limbs; and

-(c) That is prescribed by a physician.
+(c) That is prescribed by a health care practitioner.

-(61) "Quality assurance" means a system for maintaining professionally acceptable standards of care by:
+(67) “Quality assurance” means a system for maintaining professionally acceptable standards of care by:

 (a) Identifying opportunities to improve;

-(b) Studying problems if any, and their root causes; and
+(b) Studying problems, if any, and their root causes; and

 (c) Implementing and monitoring interventions to ensure the intended improvement is achieved and sustained.